mehulagg/gitlab/doc/administration/geo/disaster_recovery/index.md

 ## Promoting a secondary Geo cluster in GitLab Cloud Native Helm Charts

 When updating a Cloud Native Geo deployment, the process for updating any node that is external to the secondary Kubernetes cluster does not differ from the non Cloud Native approach.
-As such you can always defer to [Promoting a secondary Geo node in single-secondary configurations](#promoting-a-secondary-geo-node-in-single-secondary-configurations) for more information.
+As such, you can always defer to [Promoting a secondary Geo node in single-secondary configurations](#promoting-a-secondary-geo-node-in-single-secondary-configurations) for more information.

+The following sections assume you are using the `gitlab` namespace.
+If you used a different namespace when setting up your cluster you should also replace `--namespace gitlab` with your namespace.

+WARNING:
+In GitLab 13.2 and 13.3, promoting a secondary site to a primary while the secondary is paused fails.
+Do not pause replication before promoting a secondary.
+If the site is paused, be sure to resume before promoting.
+This issue has been fixed in GitLab 13.4 and later.

 ### Step 1.
 Permanently disable the **primary** cluster